lite-xl/playground/README.md

 You can find specific documentation in each subfolder.

+## Fun Cosmopolitan Stuff

+There is a build of [redbean](https://redbean.dev) that has the playground bundled, making the playground runnable on almost all platforms with a single binary.
+You can find the binary at the [Releases](https://github.com/lite-xl/playground/releases/tag/latest).

+Follow the instructions at [redbean](https://redbean.dev) to set up and run the executable correctly.

 ## Debug Info

 By default, running `bash scripts/gh-pages-deploy.sh` will generate DWARF debug info